cn-uofbasel/ssb-birch/README.md

 can be removed from storage without modifying the event hash chain.
 The reference for such in-log blobs is a triple
 ```<authorID,seqNo,attchNo>```, where a ```attachNo``` value of 0
-means the bytes of the event record itself.
+means the bytes of the signed event record itself.

 The following
 [ProtoBuf](https://developers.google.com/protocol-buffers/docs/proto3)